clicon/clixon-docs/restconf.rst

 .. note::
       If ``CLICON_BACKEND_RESTCONF_PROCESS`` is enabled, the restconf config must be in the regular datastore.

-The restconf options are as follows:

-enable
-   Enable the RESTCONF daemon.
-If disabled, the restconf daemon will not start auth-type
-   Authentication method (see `auth types`_) debug
-   Enable to debug on syslog
-pretty
-   Restconf vallues are pretty printed by default.
-Disable to turn this off

 Features
 ^^^^^^^^
 The Restconf config has two features: